 That’s it.
 My list of favorite IWB holsters.
 Any of these will be a great choice.
 If you are carrying in a sub-optimal holster, fix that.
 A good holster will be many times more comfortable and concealable than a cheaper option.
 Pick one from this list or keep experimenting until you find something you like.
 I promise that your life will become instantly better once you find the right holster for your gun and body type.

-FTC Disclosure- All holsters mentioned in the article were purchased with my own money.
-I have no financial interest in any of the companies mentioned and I am not receiving any compensation for this article.
+FTC Disclosure- I have no financial interest in any of the companies mentioned and I am not receiving any compensation for this article.

 If you would like to read more articles like this one, please sign up for my email updates.